 the wolf ended, its bloody nails resting

 upon the floor.
-His hope was then realized:
+His hope was realized when

 O blessed hand, O blessed God who saves!

 What horrors I have seen though blind, in want